Regional Director, Bay Area

 Location: Bay Area, California

-The Regional Director, as part of the Regional Advocacy team, leads charter school policy and supports member schools' interests across Oakland and Alameda County in the areas of school authorization, growth, renewals, funding equity and facilities.
+The Regional Director, as part of the Regional Advocacy team, leads charter school policy and supports member schools' interests in the areas of school authorization, growth, renewals, funding equity and facilities.
 This position works closely with charter school operators, community organizations, and local elected officials to maximize the positive impact of charter schools in the region and to ensure that all students and families have access to high quality school options.

-Overview of Responsibilities: The Bay Area Regional Advocacy team supports over 175 charter schools across the region, including more than 50 schools in Alameda County.
-This position works directly with the Bay Area Managing Regional Director to support charter members on CCSA's policy campaigns and address policy issues specifically in Oakland Unified School District (OUSD), where 43 charters currently serve nearly 30% of the students in the city.
-The work will focus on building relationships with key elected officials in OUSD and at the county level to lay the foundation for new areas of charter growth in the region and remove barriers to operation and success.
+The Bay Area Regional Advocacy team supports over 175 charter schools across the region.
+This position works directly with the Bay Area Managing Regional Director to support charter members on CCSA's policy campaigns and address policy issues specifically in West Contra Costa Unified School District (WCCUSD) and Contra Costa County.
+The work will focus on building relationships with key elected officials in WCCUSD and at the county level to lay the foundation for new areas of charter growth in the region and remove barriers to operation and success.

-Policy Making and Advocacy: Manage charter-related policy matters at the Alameda County Board of Education (ACOE), OUSD, and several other key school districts.
+- Policy Making and Advocacy: Manage charter-related policy matters at the Contra Costa County Office of Education (CCCOE), WCCUSD and other key school districts.